futufeld/brainfunc/README.md

 #### `prev`

-Implement the `prev` function, which shifts the cursor of the given `Zipper` one position to the left if it is possible to do so.
+Implement the `prev` function, which returns the given `Zipper` shifted one position to the left if the shift is possible.
 Examples:

 ```
 prev (Zipper [3,2,1] 4 [5,6,7]) == Just (Zipper [2,1] 3 [4,5,6,7])